cmookj/tmux-sys-monitor/README.md

 # Tmux CPU & Memory Monitor

-A simple yet flexible tool designed to display CPU and memory usage in the Tmux status bar.
+This plugin is a slight modification of the great work of [hendrikmi](https://github.com/hendrikmi), a simple yet flexible tool designed to display CPU and memory usage in the Tmux status bar.

 <img src="img/demo.png" alt="" style="width:100%; height:100%;"/>